scottfr/SystemsBook/Understanding/understanding.md

 ## Systems Archetypes ##

 There are a set of frequently recurring structures that have a very distinct structure and characteristic pattern of behavior.
-Understanding the manner in which the relations within these structures unfold can be very helpful in determining how to deal with situation.^[Systems Archetypes [http://insightmaker.com/insight/538](http://insightmaker.com/insight/538)]
+Understanding the manner in which the relations within these structures unfold can be very helpful in determining how to deal with situation.
+The "Systems Archetypes"^[Systems Archetypes [http://insightmaker.com/insight/538](http://insightmaker.com/insight/538)] model provides an initial introduction to these structures.

 # Model
 {"title": "Systems Archetypes", "description": "There is a typical unfolding relationship between the common recurring structures.", "load": "http://insightmaker.com/insight/538"}